 Derek and Elise were already up, so I quickly got to work making some breakfast and packing my bag.
 By 9am we were starting the plod across the Pancake Glacier.
 From the glacier I had spotted a few options to gain the ridge.
 The most obvious one to me was a steeper looking snow line that took us directly at the mid point between Mount Vayu and Hanuman.
 Another line that piqued Dereks’ interest was a longer traverse on a horizontal line of snow.
 It was less steep, but a longer route and above an exposed rock slab.
 We aimed for the steeper line first and as we reached the base see-sawed a bit on which route to take out of concern for how steep it was.
 After a quick group vote we decided on the steeper, but shorter line and Elise lead us up kicking nice steps into the snow.

 It never got too steep, maybe up to 40 degrees in a spot and we soon reached the top of broken snow line where an intermediary rock traverse was required to gain the upper snow pitch and finally the ridge.
 I lead the way on the upper snow pitch, but didn’t make it far before discovering a huge moat running the length of the face.
 I looked climber’s left and found a reasonable route on rock so called out Derek and Elise to aim for this rock section.
 I paused above them when I found the whole rock pitch was exceptionally loose.
-Once everyone was caught up, I soloed up a short section of 5.6 to finally gain the ridge.
+Once everyone was caught up, I climbed up a short section of low fifth to finally gain the ridge.
 Elise followed up after and then Derek, carrying everyone’s gear in his backpack paused at the crux and Elise offered that we belay him.
 I quickly set about creating an anchor and then belayed Derek up the final section.

 After tearing everything down, we started up the ridge at last.
 The scrambling was super fun with a mix of 3rd and 4th class moves on solid rock.
 Eventually we got kicked over onto the climber’s right side of the ridge and came across an exposed slab section.
 I started scrambling up it but discovered some stiffer moves ahead so backed down and decided to pitch it out.
 Once on belay, I took lead through the slabs and found a few tricky moves, but nothing that really warranted a belay in the end.
 I setup an anchor at the top and belayed Elise and Derek up anyways.

-Now we scrambled a bit further and I found a beautiful hand crack to regain the ridge top, so I took the optionally harder route and soloed up it.
+Now we scrambled a bit further and I found a beautiful hand crack to regain the ridge top, so I took the optionally harder route.
 It was only 6m or so, but amazingly fun.
 Now on the top of the ridge again, we were met with a junction of sorts.
 At climber’s right we could descend below the ridge and traverse across some loose ramps into unknown terrain or at climber’s left stay on the ridge proper and climb up an exceptionally exposed section.
 Elise recalled that the trip report made no mention of any ramps so it seemed like the ridge route was the way to go.
 I scrambled up some exposed 4th class stuff and then reached the base of an interesting mantle move.

 From here I had a good vantage of the ramps and it looked mediocre compared the ridge, however both routes were unknown.
 Still I was keen on trying to lead this section and so set up an anchor with Elise and Derek scrambling up to it shortly after.
 Elise then belayed me while I lead the exposed pitch up the ridge’s back.
 I found a good piece to place pro before the mantle move and then committed to the climb up.
 It was straight forward and directly a head was narrow ridge with more good places to put pro.
 Finally, a short knife edge section presented itself and with the wind gusting it made for an exhilarating sequence of moves.
 Once across the knife edge, the ridge broadened out again and I found great spot to setup an anchor.